What Do Geographer Do?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-There were about 1,500 jobs for Geographer in 2016 (in the United States).
+In the United States, there were 1,500 jobs for Geographer in 2016.
 New jobs are being produced at a rate of 13.3% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Geographer by 2026.
-Due to new job openings and attrition, there will be an average of 200 job openings in this field each year.
+The BLS estimates 200 yearly job openings in this field.

 The states with the most job growth for Geographer are Oregon, Missouri, and Georgia.
 Watch out if you plan on working in Wisconsin, Washington, or North Carolina.
 These states have the worst job growth for this type of profession.